26 March, 2018

 Once both parties are satisfied with all the aspects of the sale, the STC stage ends with the signing and exchanging of contracts, and the setting of a date on which to hand over the keys.
 At this point, the buyer pays a deposit of 5% to 10% of the total agreed price and the sale becomes legally binding.
 There are large fees for anyone who pulls out of a sale after the exchanging of contracts, which means it’s highly unlikely.

-Whether you’re selling or buying, a good estate agent should guide you through every step of the STC stage of a house sale.
+Whether you’re selling your property or buying a home, a good estate agent should guide you through every step of the STC stage of a house sale.
 While we can’t say for sure how long it will take, we can and we will keep you informed as developments are made, so that you know your house sale is in safe hands.
 Talk to us today to find out more about how we can help you make your next move.